toribecher/fibo/README.md

 GET localhost:8000/memoizedresults/{memoNumber}
 GET localhost:8000/deleteall

-Note: Delete is usually a delete request but I made it a Get for simplicity
+Note: Delete is usually a delete request but I made it a Get for simplicity (no curl required)

 Thanks for the challenge!